matt-marko/paint-company-app-backend/README.md

 - The `PaintResource` class contains the REST endpoints for getting and updating paints.
 It contains GET, POST, and PUT methods.
 - The `UserEntity` class contains the structure of the "User" object at the database level
 - The `UserResource` class contains the REST endpoints for getting and updating users and their permissions.
 It contains GET, POST, and PATCH methods.

+## DevOps Pipeline

+A CI pipeline exists for this project, which uses GitHub Actions.
+It deploys the application to Heroku.
+The pipeline runs when making changes to the main branch, or when ran manually.
+The workflow file may be found in `.github/workflows/main.yml`.